zShanCS/vs-code-extension/README.md

 ## CodeBERT

 ### Code Semantic Search
 Want to find a function and unable to recall its name?
 Code Semantic Search does that for you.
-Give it a string explaining what you want to search and it searches for the function and return it in Output.
-This uses **CodeBert** model.
+Give it a string explaining what you want to search and it searches for the function in the code base and return it in output.

 **Usage**
 - *Command:* Autoflow Search